For more information related to Member travel, contact Financial Services at 250-356-8586.

 Travel loyalty program benefits, such as airline frequent flyer points that are accumulated by Members while travelling at public expense, must not be used for personal benefit.
 Such benefits or discounts should be applied only against future business travel or donated to charities associated with the program.
 Benefits accumulated while travelling at public expense should not be used beyond a Member’s term in office.

 In addition to the normal expenses, Members travelling out of the country may be reimbursed for visas and passports, inoculations, preventative medicine (such as malaria tablets), car rental and/or baggage insurance and additional medical insurance.
-The Speaker may also approve actual meeting, conference, and function expenses, as well as hospitality and entertainment.
+The Speaker may also approve actual meeting, conference, and function expenses, as well as hospitality and entertainment expenses.
 These additional expenditures will be reimbursed provided the Member has not been, nor will be, reimbursed by any other parties.

 For travel in Canada and the United States, a per diem reimbursement of up to $61 per day is used to cover the cost of meals and incidental expenses.
 In the United States, Members are paid the equivalent in US funds including claims for partial day travel.
 Meals received without charge or paid for from public funds cannot be claimed.
 For international travel, foreign currency rates apply.
 Members travelling abroad receive a per diem rate for meals and incidentals based on the "Meal Total " rates contained in Appendix D of the Travel Directive established by the federal National Joint Council.
 For partial days or for situations where meals are received without charge or paid with other public funds, the related individual meals (using the federal National Joint Council rates) must be deducted from the full day rates calculated above.
 Where the individual meal rates are not published, the following percentages of the full day “Meal Total” must be deducted from the full day/per diem rate: Breakfast (20%); Lunch (20%); Dinner (35%).